Many years after fleeing into exile, Sazan M Mandalawi returns to her homeland to help youth whose lives are on hold.

 How many times have we heard these first world problems?

 (staring into a jam-packed wardrobe) “I haven’t got any clothes to wear!”

 (demanding) “I want an Elie Saab dress made for me!”

 Or the birthday wish to be gifted that coveted Louis Vuitton handbag.

 Spending a week at a refugee camp teaches you that there’s more to life.
 My priorities have changed.
 On every trip to the camps, I conclude that I belong here.

 At times my heart wants to shed tears of blood.
 Here, girls get married at very young ages, often to remove the weight from their families.
 Talented youth leave their studies in medicine, engineering, arts, accounting, science and other subjects.
 They put their lives and ambitions on hold simply to be safe with their families.
 Some are not allowed to leave their tents when they wish; others are bored; some want to go to a nearby city but cannot afford the expense.
 And the sheer uncertainty means that no one knows how long they’ll have to endure life in the camp.
 After a year, how many more are left?
 Nobody knows.
 It may end up being one, two, three, four or more years before they can again press the play button to get on with their lives.

 Sometimes I feel as though I want to wave a wand and heal the pains of all the youth we train.
 Yesterday I cried, and so did two of my colleagues, as one of our participants shared her story with us.
-It is true that you never fully realise your privileges until you see the pain of others.
+It is true that you never fully realize your privileges until you see the pain of others.

 To date, we have trained around 120 youth in three refugee camps in the Kurdistan region.
 That’s 120 lives changed; 120 youth who are more informed; 120 new friends.
 They have taught me more about life than any tweet, Facebook status or video-share from YouTube.